Pages

 specifically the final 30 lines or so of the Waste Land.

-Since 'Waste Land' in 1922 conjured up images of the 'No Man's land' of the Western Front.
-Since the goriest description, in World Literature, of such a place is given in the Mahabharata, Eliot's knowledge of that Sanskrit epic had salience.
+Since 'Waste Land' in 1922 conjured up images of the 'No Man's land' of the Western Front and since the goriest description, in World Literature, of such a place is given in the Mahabharata, Eliot's knowledge of that Sanskrit epic had salience.

 Why, many people have asked, does Eliot turn at the climax of his poem to a seemingly obscure set of terms and images derived from Indian geography (the Ganges River [Ganga]), and Hindu scripture (the Upanishads)?